mckib2/pygrappa/README.rst

 You might need to play around with the arguments to get good images.

 g-factor maps show geometry factor and a general sense of how well parallel imaging techniques like GRAPPA will work.
-Coil sensitities must be known for to use this function as well as integer acceleration factors in x and y:
+Coil sensitivities must be known for to use this function as well as integer acceleration factors in x and y: